JIRA Tutorial for Beginners – A Complete Guide

 - Follow the wizard for project creation.

-More than one project type is available to you based on which JIRA applications you have installed.
+More than one project type is available to you based on which JIRA Application you have installed.

 Every project type has a particular set of features.